urinieto/msaf/README.md

         features: Feature files for speeding up running time.
 Should be empty initially.
         references: Human references for evaluation purposes.

-Using this toy dataset as an example, we could run MSAF using the Foote algorithm for boundaries by simply:
+Using this toy dataset as an example, we could run MSAF using the Foote algorithm for boundaries and using hpcp features by simply:

     ./run.py my_collection -f hpcp -bid foote